October 9, 2024

 Consistent Care Routine

-A solid care routine is the key to keeping your spider plant healthy.
-Here’s a quick guide to set you up for success:
+Having a good care routine is important for keeping your spider plant healthy.
+Follow this quick guide and you’ll be well set up for getting a successful spider plant:

 • Water: Check the soil regularly and only water when it’s dry to the touch.

 • Light: Keep it in bright, indirect light.
-If you don’t have a good spot, a sheer curtain can help filter sunlight.
+If you don’t have a good spot then using a sheer curtain can help to filter the sunlight.

-• Fertilize: Use a balanced fertilizer during the growing season, but be cautious not to overdo it.
+• Fertilize: Use a balanced fertilizer during the growing season.
+Don’t over do it though.

 Potting and Soil Considerations